Elhefes/tiralabra-pathfinding/README.md

 * [Week 1](documentation/week_report.md#week-1)

 ## Gradle
-The project comes with gradle.
+The project uses Gradle for easy running, testing and building.
 You should run gradle commands from the tiralabra-pathfinding/tiralabra-pathfinding folder.

 ### Run the program
 ```